Do you only treat dogs?

 Sadly, the term "behaviorist" is not a regulated term.
 This is unfortunate for the consumer since many are just looking for a professional to help them with their pet.
 There are some amazing trainers and some not so amazing trainers that call themselves a behaviorist.
 Some have a little education, some have no education at all.

 In the veterinary profession, you can only call yourself a behaviorist if you are board certified.
 However, there are veterinarians that consider themselves behavior consultants.
-They may or many not have any anything other than an interest in behavior with no advanced education.
+They may or may not have anything other than an interest in behavior with no advanced education.

 Veterinary behaviorists are the veterinary equivalent of a human psychiatrist.
 Our medical degree allows us to look at the animal and identify any medical problems that may be contributing to the pet's behavioral problems.
 We identify and treat the underlying cause of the behavior - to change the pet's underlying emotional response or motivation to perform the behavior.
 Veterinary behaviorists use the science of learning and humane non-confrontational techniques that enrich the humane animal bond and teach the pet alternate behaviors and coping strategies.